logsys11/LogOS/README.md

 ====
 A simple "pastebin run PpPfi2ab" will install it.
 If it doesn't work run: "pastebin get PpPfi2ab setup" and after "setup".

+FAQ
+====
+Q:Is this a copy of *****?
+A: No, in any way.
+If we use some parts of other OSes or API, it will be proper credited.

+Q: I found a bug!
+How can I report it?
+A: Go to https://github.com/logsys11/LogOS/issues and report your issue.

 Copyright
 ====